code-iai/iai_kinect2/kinect2_bridge/README.md

   -calib <path>    path to the calibration files
   -raw             output raw depth image as 512x424 instead of 960x540 -comp <num>      jpg compression level from 0 to 100 (default 90).
+  -oclDev <num>    openCL device to use for depth registration and processing.
   -oclReg <num>    openCL device to use for depth registration.
+  -oclDepth <num>  openCL device to use for depth processing.
 ```

 ## Key bindings